jenssegers/lean/README.md

 });
 ```

-Ideally you would put this code inside a service provider.
+Ideally, you would put this code inside a service provider.
 Read more about service providers above.

 ## Testing